vectorgraphics/Okular-v3d-Plugins/README.md

 You will need to give root permissions to the script as it executes to allow it to install the plugin into the distrobox, and to copy the built plugin into the home folder of the distrobox.

 ## TODO
-* multi page documents - Basics are done, still need to do:
-    * in the short term im assuming all pages in a document are the same size, fix this
-    * the 12 pixel margin may change depending on resolution, 2k vs 4k vs 1080p
-* Okular zoom optimization
+* Make the mostly minimal list of packages truely minimal, and add minimal lists for other distros
-* shader paths change when an external user uses the plugin
+* Add an option to select between release and debug builds of the plugin
-    * Currently the plugin looks for the shaders in the path that Okular is run in
+* Look into making the pageview location function more consistent, possibly with some kind of check, and or dynamicly writing to file info about the correct one once found
+* Add plugins for all current qt6 Okular versions
+* Optimise rendering code to be more performant
+* Make an install script that detects what version of Okular the user has installed and installs the correct version.
-* New renderer
+* True vector based renderer
-* Clean up includes
-* Clean up CMAKE files
-* Look into adding a tile manager to the generator
-* panning and shifting
+* Panning and Shifting models
-* make the index and vertex buffers once, than cache them, currently they are recreated every time we rerender
+* Make the index and vertex buffers once, than cache them, currently they are recreated every time we render
-* documentation
+* Documentation
 * Presentation Mode dosent work at all
 * Customizable Controls

 ## BUGS
+* Model interaction is not consistent across different screen resolutions.
 * Opening multiple documents causes a crash
 * Flickering on model movement on some systems